Translate

 English

 In English this term, we will be developing our writing skills across a range of genres including, list poems, biographies and mystery fiction.
 Complementing our creative writing will be grammar sessions looking at key tools, such as relative clauses, and expanded noun phrases.
 We will develop our use of devices to build cohesion within a paragraph and consider ways that we can link ideas across paragraphs.
 We will also continue to embed our use of brackets, dashes or commas to indicate parenthesis and the use of commas to clarify meaning or avoid ambiguity.
-We will continue to focus on learning the Year 5/6 spelling words as well as different spelling patterns including prefixes and suffixes.
+We will recap key spellings from previous years and then focus on learning the Year 5/6 spelling words as well as different spelling patterns including prefixes and suffixes.

 Whole class reading activities will be a part of each day.
 The texts we will look at will be topic based and include fiction, non-fiction and poetry.
-During these sessions we will further develop our vocabulary, inference, prediction, explanation, retrieval, sequencing and summarising (VIPERS) skills.
+During these sessions we will further develop our fluency of reading through vocabulary, inference, prediction, explanation, retrieval, sequencing and summarising (VIPERS) skills.

 Maths